-There are five (5) different types of roadway signs.
-These include:
+There are five types of roadway signs, including: regulatory, warning, information, miscellaneous, and temporary construction signs.

-Regulatory signs include stop signs, give-way signs, school crossings, hospital, pedestrian, handicap parking, loading, speed limit signs, no parking signs, etc.
+Regulatory signs include stop signs, give-way signs, school crossings, hospital, pedestrian, accessible parking, loading, speed limit signs and no parking signs.

-Council does not approve regulatory speed limits within the region, such approval rests with the Roads & Maritime Service.
+Council does not approve regulatory speed limits within the region, such approval rests with the Transport for NSW.
 Council may implement temporary speed limits adjacent to road works from time to time.

-Council staff will work with the applicant and gather the pertinent facts for requested changes/additions to regulatory signage.
-A report may be prepared and submitted to the Traffic Advisory Committee, who will make a recommendation to Council.
+Council staff will work with the applicant and gather the pertinent facts for requested changes or additions to regulatory signage.
+A report may be prepared and submitted to the Local Traffic Committee, who will make a recommendation to Council.

 Traffic analysis, engineering, and property use facts and data shall be reviewed when considering warning signs.
 In the absence of supporting facts and data, warning signs will not be erected on the region's roads.

-Warning signs on roads under the care and control of the RMS, for example the Castlereagh Highway and Sofala Road, will be subject to approval by the Roads & Maritime Service.
+Warning signs on state roads, including the Castlereagh Highway and Sofala Road, will be subject to approval by Transport for NSW.